kayv1273/Linear-Algebra/README.md

 ## Getting Started

-To boot up this project locally, you must have the following imports:
+To boot up this project locally, you must have the following imports as well as Python:

+1. Python 3.6+
-1. streamlit
+2. streamlit
-2. streamlit_js_eval
+3. streamlit_js_eval
-3. streamlit_drawable_canvas
+4. streamlit_drawable_canvas

 ## Set up